Former customer services officer fined after unlawfully accessing personal data.

 Mike Shaw, Group Manager Enforcement at the Information Commissioner’s Office, which brought the prosecution, said:

-“People have the absolute right to expect that their personal information will be treated with the utmost privacy and in strict accordance with the UK’s data protection laws.
+“People have the absolute right to expect that their personal information will be treated with the greatest privacy and in strict accordance with the UK’s data protection laws.

 “Our prosecution of this individual should act as a clear warning that we will pursue and take action against those who choose to abuse their position of trust”.